 Planning Now is a comprehensive, easy to use, futures and estate planning guide for families of children and adults with developmental disabilities.
 Future & estates planning includes envisioning a desired future for your child.
 Topics covered include financial and healthcare benefits, wills, trusts, tax considerations, financial planning, and others.
 For more information and access to a free copy of this guide go to: http://www.md-council.org/wp-content/uploads/2018/12/Planning-Now-Flyer-in-English-Sept-2018.pdf

 Maryland Equipment Link

-An online exchange of A.T.
-Equipment, this “classified ads” feature connects people with available equipment.
+Is an online exchange of A.T.
+Equipment, this “classified ads” feature, connects people with available equipment.
 You can advertise items for sale or giveaway and locate items you need.
 The Equipment Link Program is designed to facilitate transactions between individuals; it is not for the sale or procurement of equipment by vendors or distributors.
 Tel: 1 800 832 4827 or 410 554 9230

 If you, or a loved one, have difficulty using a standard telephone, Maryland Relay makes it easy to place and received calls.
 Maryland Relay services are available free.
 You are responsible for paying your monthly telephone bill to your chosen service provider.
 Long distance rates may apply.

-Maryland State Library for the Blind and Physically Handicapped (MD-LBPH)
+Maryland State Library for the Blind and Print Disabled (MD-LBPD)

 Maryland Technology Assistance Program (MDTAP)